Dozens of Arizona's iconic cactuses are being illegally dug up and sold across the world

 For decades, thieves have taken these fragile plants, mostly native to the Americas, and sold them across the world.
 But local and state experts say they have seen a recent increase in the number of people coming into Arizona to illegally dig up and sell the wild cactus.

-U.S. Customs and Border Protection’s agriculture specialists have already intercepted more than 100 illegal cactus shipments since 2017 -- and those are just the packages they’ve caught.
+U.S. Customs and Border Protection’s Agriculture Specialists have already intercepted more than 100 illegal cactus shipments since 2017 -- and those are just people they’ve caught.

 Ray O’Neil, chief ranger at Saguaro National Park, told Fox News that “it’s illegal in Arizona to dig up cactus anywhere unless you have a permit.”

-Cutting down a cactus, like Arizona's iconic saguaro, is a crime punishable with up to 25 years in prison and a hefty fine.
-A permit is required to cut a saguaro down even if it’s on private property.
+If you cut down a cactus, like Arizona's iconic saguaro, you could face up to 25 years in prison and a hefty fine.
+You need a permit to cut a saguaro down even if it’s on your own property.

 Some of these rare cactus can sell for thousands of dollars.
 They've become particularly popular among millennials -- the prickly plants are a fan favorite on Instagram -- but they are extremely hard to find and grow.
 That's why the market for already grown cactuses has taken off in recent years.

-According to the Garden Center’s State of the Industry report, overall sales grew 64 percent between 2012 and 2017 in the U.S., a market now estimated to be worth thousands.
+According to the Garden Center’s State of the Industry report, overall sales grew 64% between 2012 and 2017 in the U.S., a market now estimated to be worth thousands.

-Saguaro National Park spans 90,000 acres and contains about 1 to 2 million cactus.
+Saguaro National Park spans across 90,000 acres, containing about one to two million cactus.
 O’Neil said there have been multiple thefts over the years, which has taken a toll on Arizona's quintessential plant.

 “The whole program started 10 years ago when we had some folks that stole seven cactus, put them on a trailer and left them in a pullout in the park.
 And we were fortunate that rangers saw the cactus on the trailer and were able to identify the holes in the park that they came from and were able to stake out the trailer and catch the people that had taken those cactus,” said O’Neil.